isomerpages/nlb-mobile-guide/spotlight/great-reads/_posts/2021-03-02-strongfemaleprotagonist.md

 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=B75F8035-ACE3-4D91-8E1C-1668D1EA291F"><img src="/images/FR-1-the-queens-gambit.jpg" style="width:300px; text-align:left;"></a><br/>
 Call Number: English TEV.
 Blackstone Publishing, 2018.<br/> Eight-year-old orphan, Beth Harmon learns to play chess from the janitor in the basement and discovers her remarkable talent for the game which eventually transforms her life in many ways.
 This thriller is sure to keep you on the edge of your seat!<br/>
-<a href="https://nlb.overdrive.com/media/B75F8035-ACE3-4D91-8E1C-1668D1EA291F">Borrow the audiobook - we currently have unlimited copies, so you can listen immediately</a>.
+<a href="https://nlb.overdrive.com/media/B75F8035-ACE3-4D91-8E1C-1668D1EA291F">Borrow the audiobook</a> - we currently have unlimited copies, so you can listen immediately.
 <p>If you prefer physical books, you can also <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=205272183">find the book at the libraries</a>.</p>

 <h5>Wonder Woman (2011), Volume 1 Blood</h5>